Uzak Şehir

 Uzak Şehir (English title: Far Away) is a Turkish drama television series based on the 2017 Lebanese series Al Hayba.
 It premiered on Kanal D on 11 November 2024.
-The series stars Ozan Akbaba and Sinem Ünsal.
+The series stars are Ozan Akbaba and Sinem Ünsal.

 The series is filmed in the village of Narlı, which is part of the Midyat district of Mardin.

 Plot

-The story of Uzak Şehir begins with Alya Albora, who lives in Canada, traveling to Mardin with her son Deniz to fulfill her late husband's final wish to return to the Albora family's homeland.
-Alya finds herself trapped under the powerful influence of the Albora family as she confronts the hardships and tragic losses of her past.
-As the family's mysterious secrets begin to surface, Alya and her son Deniz are forced to fight a great battle to survive and find peace.
+The story of Uzak Şehir begins when Alya Albora travels from Canada to Mardin with her son, Deniz, to fulfil her late husband's wish for the family to return to their homeland.
+However, she soon finds herself under the powerful influence of her in-laws, who force her to confront the hardships and tragic losses of her past.
+As the family's secrets begin to emerge, Alya and Deniz must fight to survive and find peace.